joannalopez223/company_management_system/sms/README.md

 Visit [`localhost:3000/stores`](http://localhost:3000/stores) to see list of stores.

 Visit [`localhost:3000/employees`](http://localhost:3000/employees) to see list of employees from HR System API (HR project must be running at the same time)

+Was able to implement auth. for users to create an account - username: "joannalopez@nevada.unr.edu" password: "passwordpassword".